 ASGE's Seventh Annual World Cup of Endoscopy will feature leading videos representing different countries from around the world.
 All selected videos will be presented and scored by a panel of international judges live at DDW!

 ASGE Membership Booth

 Visit the ASGE booth to update your profile, renew your dues or make a contribution to the ASGE Foundation.
-The ASGE Booth is also the place to learn about ASGE programs and resources such as our signature event - EndoFest®, the STAR assessment-based certificate program, the Endoscopy Unit Recognition Program, practice management resources, the ASGE Career Center, ASGE Mentor Program, as well as ASGE research grants and advocacy efforts.
+The ASGE booth is also the place to leran about ASGE's programs and resources, such as the STAR assessment-based certificate program, the Endoscopy Unit Recognition Program, practice management resources, the ASGE Career Center, ASGE Mentor Program, as well as ASGE research grants and advocacy efforts.

-- Advances in Detection and Management of Dysplasia in Inflammatory Bowel Disease
+- Advances in the Detection and Management of IBD

 - ASGE/Chinese Society of Gastroenterology (CSGE) International Symposium